 Foreman’s House: Constructed in 2012, the guest house is 1,500 sf, with 3 bedrooms, and 2 full baths.
 It has a pier and beam foundation with a limestone skirt, rough cedar siding, and 2 covered porches.

 Other: Located near the Foreman’s house is a 3,000 sf equipment barn, with an adjacent 15-ton overhead feed storage bin, and fuel tanks.
 There is a 2,000 sf deer handling facility with 10 tons of A/C and numerous chutes and alleyways, leading to 20 acres of breeder pens and grow-out pens.
 The property is high game fenced with galvanized tight-lock fencing.
 There are 4 high fenced DMP pens, each 5 acres in size.
-There are 30 executive hunting blinds, 30 free choice Outback protein feeders, and numerous Outback corn spin feeders.
+There are 20 executive hunting blinds and 20 free choice Outback protein feeders.
 The following equipment will convey with the sale: 2 John Deere tractors, Terex backhoe, F350 ranch truck, shredders, disc, planters, and feed trailer.
 Some furnishings will convey with the sale.

 Minerals: The owner does not own any minerals.
 There are 2 producing gas wells on the ranch.